Nozbe/NoOffice.org/_book/meetings.md

 We don't do status meetings.
 Why would we?
 As I described in chapter 6 about banning email, we communicate in projects and tasks, so to learn a status of a project or task we just need to check our system.
 There's no need for a verbal status update.

 However, as we're an all-remote company, I want to make sure we don't feel alone.
 When you don't go to an office, don't meet your team members every day, it might get lonely.
 That's why we have our directors, developers, support and marketing meetings.
-These might not have many agenda items but usually happen anyway so that we can just see each other, say hi, share a little what we're working on this week... and just re-connect with our team members.
+These might not have many agenda items but usually happen anyway so that we can just see each other, say hi, share a little what we're working on this week… and just re-connect with our team members.

 These meetings have the "hang out" part, where we just hang out together and the "agenda" part where we discuss certain topics.
 However, if there are not many topics to discuss, we respect each other's time and we just cut the meeting short.
 That's why above I mentioned all the meetings with "up to" times.
 If one week we've got only 1 hour of things to discuss, we don't extend the meeting, we cut it short and get back to our work.

 We try to avoid having longer meetings than 2 hours.
 It's a magic threshold.
 After that we're just too tired to discuss anything.
-The good thing about having regular weekly meetings is the fact that very rarely we've got so many topics that extending a meeting beyond 2 hours is warranted... and after all, we can always get back to things next week.
+The good thing about having regular weekly meetings is the fact that very rarely we've got so many topics that extending a meeting beyond 2 hours is warranted… and after all, we can always get back to things next week.
 So no stress.

 ## How many people on a meeting?
 As few as needed!

 We make sure we don't have too many people on our meetings.
 Usually more than 6 is too crowded.
 So we try to make sure that nobody feels bad about not being part of a meeting.
 We are very mindful of each others' time.

-Steve Jobs[^3] famously before each meeting looked around the conference room and checked if there's no one excessive assisting the meeting.
+Steve Jobs[^3] before each meeting looked around the conference room and checked if there's no one excessive assisting the meeting.
 He often just threw people out when he believed they had no reason to be there.
 It's radical but I totally get the sentiment.

 We try to find the people who give the most insight for each meeting and sometimes important people on our team don't participate in some of our important meetings, because we'd prefer they used their time in a better way.